 In experiments 48, 49, and 55, both objects were in motion from the start.
 The black square moved faster than the red square and caught up with it.
 When contact was made, the two objects moved together as in the typical stimulus for entraining.
 In experiment 48 they moved at the red square's original speed.
 That is, the speed of the red square did not change at contact.
 Michotte (1963) reported that the entraining effect occurred if the black square was fixated but not if the red square was fixated.
 In experiment 49, after contact they moved at the black square's original speed.
 Michotte reported that, when there was a great difference in speed between the two objects before contact, the entraining effect occurred.
 When the difference in speed was small, the movements of the objects could be perceived as independent of each other.
 Nothing was reported about fixation.
 In experiment 55, after contact the two objects moved more slowly than the red square had been moving before contact.
 Michotte reported that the results were similar to those of experiment 49, in that the entraining effect occurred but its occurrence depended on which object was fixated.
 In summary, stimuli of this kind give rise to the entraining effect but not if the red square is fixated.
 This experiment was designed to be similar to Experiment 7 but with entraining stimuli instead of launching stimuli.

-H12. on the entraining measureIf the black square is fixated, the entraining effect will occur for all stimuli.
-If the red square is fixated, the entraining effect will not occur.
+H12.
+There will be a main effect of fixation with higher means on the entraining measure when the black square is fixated than when the red square is fixated.

 Method